premgane/agolo-slackbot/README.md

 ## Use the bot

 You need to [invite the bot into a Slack channel](https://get.slack.help/hc/en-us/articles/201980108-Inviting-team-members-to-a-channel) for it to start listening to that channel.

 Then, whenever someone posts a link, the bot will post a summary to the channel.
+If someone posts multiple links in the same message, those web pages will get [summarized together](https://en.wikipedia.org/wiki/Multi-document_summarization).

 Or, you could Direct Message the bot and mention a URL.
 It will DM you back with the summary.